#Respect

 What outdoor guidelines should I follow when hiking?

-Stay on the official hiking trails for your own safety.
-Before every hike, check the level of difficulty and equipment (footwear, clothing, food, etc.) and obtain detailed information about the weather and the current danger situation.
-Avoid hiking at dusk and at night.
-Do not enter restricted areas and protected zones.
+For your own safety, stay on the official hiking trails in the Oeschinensee Sunnbüel area near Kandersteg in the Bernese Oberland.
+Before each hike, check the difficulty level and your equipment (footwear, clothing, food, etc.), and obtain detailed information about the weather and current hazard conditions.
+Avoid hiking during twilight hours and at night.
+Do not enter restricted areas or protected zones.

 What outdoor guidelines should be observed for animals?